 Stephan Tomlinson offers a wealth of experience as a land professional to National Land Realty.
-While a licensed real estate agent/broker for more than 16 years, has also has personal experience in buying and selling land over the past 35 years with a focus on rural timberland and farmland, and an occasional residence.
+While a licensed real estate agent/broker for more than 16 years, he also has personal experience in buying and selling land over the past 35 years with a focus on rural timberland and farmland, and an occasional residence.
 Through his experience, he sees land through the eyes of a forester, challenges through the eyes of an engineer, and opportunities through the eyes of a broker and acknowledges his team as excelling at problem solving.
 Currently licensed as Registered Forester in Mississippi and Alabama and as Real Estate Broker in Alabama, Mississippi and Tennessee, Stephan’s past experience includes time as a registered real estate appraiser and certified burn manager.
 His was one of the first businesses to pioneer the use of Scandinavian cut-to-length forestry equipment in the Southeast.
 Stephan is actively involved in the Alabama Forestry Association, having served as both President and Chairman of the Board of Directors and currently serving on the Executive Committee.
 He is on the Board of Directors for the Tennessee Valley Art Association and a past member of Auburn University School of Forestry and Wildlife Sciences Advisory Committee, the Council on Forest Engineering, and the Society of American Foresters.
 Stephan is a graduate of Auburn University, holding a B.S. in Forest Engineering.
 While there he received the 1985 President's Award for the outstanding forestry graduate, from the Auburn University School of Forestry.

 Stephan and his wife Rosario live in the house they designed overlooking the Tennessee River Valley in NW Alabama.
 They share it with their two sons, who also have three dogs, a fish and a hamster.
 The fish was a prize at a school fair dating back at least four years ago and is the largest goldfish most have seen.
 The hamster is just cute.
 His hobbies have changed with age, but they started out with restoring cars and amateur radio (more of a challenge than a hobby), then shifted to tennis, climbing the occasional mountain, whitewater rafting, and restoring buildings.
-Higher risk hobbies like motorcycles and powered parachutes were next but gave them up for the raising kids era (still ongoing).
-He has now found a way to combine the kid-raising hobby with construction hobby and all are finishing a timber frame building in their spare time.
+Higher risk hobbies like motorcycles and powered parachutes were next but he gave them up for the raising kids era (still ongoing).
+He has now found a way to combine the kid-raising hobby with the construction hobby and his family is now finishing a timber frame building in their spare time.